zkemail/prove.email/README.md

 ## To Do For Eesha
 212:19  Warning: Using `<img>` could result in slower LCP and higher bandwidth.
 Consider using `<Image />` from `next/image` to automatically optimize images.
 This may incur additional usage or cost from your provider.
 See: https://nextjs.org/docs/messages/no-img-element  @next/next/no-img-element

+add the math lib for blogs that have math symbols

 ## Things I added
 - npm install @next/mdx @mdx-js/loader @mdx-js/react @types/mdx         https://nextjs.org/docs/pages/building-your-application/configuring/mdx
 - npm install @mui/material @emotion/react @emotion/styled              https://mui.com/material-ui/